ma921/COBOL/README.md

-# Repository for the paper sumbitted to NeurIPS 2024 "Principled Bayesian Optimization in Collaboration with Human Experts and Large Language Models"
+# Repository for the paper submitted to NeurIPS 2024 "Principled Bayesian Optimization in Collaboration with Human Experts"